 4. Purchasing Card Security

-4.1 ANY changes involving the cardholder’s status (i.e. termination, transfers to other department, limit changes, etc.) must be communicated immediately to the Program Administrator.
+4.1 ANY changes involving the cardholder’s status (i.e. termination, transfers to other department, limit changes, supervisor, etc.) must be communicated immediately to the Program Administrator.

 4.2 After examining monthly charges, if the Account Director discovers any kind of discrepancy or misuse relating to the purchasing card, the Account Director must contact the Program Administrator immediately.